Float in Project Management: Definition, Types, Benefits, and Examples

 Type #1: Total float

-Total float shows how much extra time you have to complete tasks within non-Critical Path branches of your project schedule diagram.
+Total float shows how much extra time you have to complete tasks within non-critical path branches of your project schedule diagram.

 The important thing to note about total float is that it doesn’t belong to any single task.
-Rather, dependent activities inside a non-Critical Path branch share one total float — that’s why it’s total.
+Rather, dependent activities inside a non-critical path branch share one total float — that’s why it’s total.

 If a branch has a total float of 5 days, and you expend 3 on the first task, the remaining total float for all subsequent tasks within that branch will be 2 days.
 This also means that those subsequent tasks will get delayed by 3 days.